mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Exercises.rst

 .. question:: cdd_ex_2

    Copy the code from the previous activecode.
-Change the Rectangle class 3 ``get`` methods to be properties that perform same action as the methods.
-Add a ``size`` property to the Square class.
+Change the Rectangle class three ``get`` methods to be getter properties that perform same action as the methods.
+Add a ``size`` getter property to the Square class.
 It returns the length of a side of the square.

    In the code below the class defintions

    * delete the lines using the area and perimeter methods
-   * use the 4 properties instead of the get methods
+   * use the four getter properties instead of the get methods

    .. activecode:: ch_c2_2